Ssevve/frontend-mentor/README.md

 ## Lessons Learned:

 Not everything is as simple as it looks.
-Learning something new about semantic HTML, layouts and accessibility with each project.
+With each project, I learn something new about semantic HTML, layouts, and accessibility.